mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

   ```
 [source](https://github.com/phoenixframework/phoenix/blob/9f9c4663b304a3ff885cc8356cad278e100eb499/mix.exs#L28-L38)

-2. If a module is specified, the `start/2` function of this module is invoked
+2. If a module is specified, the `start/2` function of this module is invoked:

   ```elixir
   defmodule Phoenix do